aftern00n/pwn_docker/README-en.md

 docker exec -it ${container_name} /bin/zsh
 ```

-If you want to build docker image for youself, firstly you should clont the project:
+If you want to build docker image for youself, firstly you should clone this project:

 ```
 git clone https://github.com/aftern00n/pwn_docker.git